✓ Updated March 2026

 Top Things to Do

-Step into the former home and recording studio of the reggae legend, Bob Marley, in Kingston.
-Wander through rooms preserved as they were during his life, absorbing the history and spirit of this global icon.
-The exhibits offer a profound glimpse into his musical journey and enduring legacy.
+Step into the former home and recording studio of the legendary Bob Marley in Kingston, a pilgrimage for music lovers.
+Wander through rooms preserved as they were during his life, absorbing the palpable energy and history of this reggae icon.
+The museum offers a deeply personal glimpse into Marley's life, his creative process, and his enduring impact on the world.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.